 Private family services will be held for Vaughn at this time.
 A celebration of Vaughn’s life will also be held in the summer at family farm for family and friends on a date to be announced.
 Please consider Crystal Valley Care Fund, P.O.
 Box 451, Hart, MI 49420 or Oceana Goodfellows, c/o Michelle Tietz, 913 S. Oceana Drive, Shelby, MI 49455 as a memorial.

-To send flowers to Vaughn's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Vaughn G. Mead, please visit our floral store.